 “Where are you?”
 Gen. 3:9

 Have you noticed how many questions God asked in just the first four chapters of the Bible?
-“Where are you” “Who told you … Have you eaten from the tree … What have you done …” That was just in Genesis 3.
-Then to Cain, God asks, “Why are you so angry … Where is your brother … Where is Abel … What have you done?”
-(Gen. 4)
+“Where are you?”
+“Who told you? … Have you eaten from the tree? … What have you done? …” That was just in Genesis 3.
+Then to Cain, God asks, “Why are you so angry? … Where is your brother? … Where is Abel? … What have you done?”
+(Genesis 4)

-I’m so tired of playing Hide and Seek with You, God.
-Today, I open my heart to You.
+God, I’m so tired of playing hide-and-seek with you.
+Today, I open my heart to you.
 Forgive my willful sin.
 Cleanse my heart and restore that fellowship with You for which You made me to enjoy.
-In Jesus’ Name, Amen.
+In Jesus Name, Amen.